Elyes2024-2023/ShopSphere-Full-Stack-E-Commerce-Platform-with-Django-REST-API-React.js-Frontend/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Author
+## Authors

 * **ELYES** - *Initial work* - [Elyes2024-2023](https://github.com/Elyes2024-2023)

 ## Acknowledgments

-- Django REST Framework team
+* Django REST Framework team
-- React.js community
+* React.js community
-- All contributors and supporters
+* All contributors and supporters

 ---

-> Developed with ❤️ by ELYES
+Developed by ELYES
-> © 2024-2025 ELYES.
+© 2024-2025 ELYES.
 All rights reserved.

 ## 🚀 Features